codersachin26/chillflix/README.md

 ## chillflix
-# it is a online movies and web series streaming &amp; downloading platform
+# it is a  movies and web series streaming and downloading web application